Are You Leaving Money on the Table?

 This is a small property tax exemption for all Maine homeowners.
 Apply at your town office.
 Once you have applied, you will be eligible for following years, unless you move.
 Then you would need to re-apply.

 Poverty Tax Abatements

-If you have a low income and limited resources and cannot afford to pay the taxes on your home, you can apply to the town for a "poverty tax abatement."
+If you have a low-income and limited resources and cannot afford to pay the taxes on your home, you can apply to the town for a “poverty tax abatement.”
 You can apply for up to 3 years of back taxes owed.
 You will need to show that you used all of your income for basic necessities.
 You may also qualify for the Maine Property Tax Credit (see above).

-Contact your local DHHS office to apply, or download an application form, fill it out and submit it to DHHS.
+- download an application form, fill it out and submit it to DHHS, or